 A good dry rub is a must, it’s not hard to make your own, they’re usually a pretty simple combination of ingredients.
 I usually just use Penzey’s BBQ 3000, it has great flavor and what I make from scratch is basically the same thing.
-So instead of buying 5 different jars of spice to make my own dry rub, I buy one jar ready-made and save myself the labor.
+So instead of buying 5 different jars of spice to make my own dry rub, I buy one jar ready-made and save myself the money and the labor.

-When smoking, it’s important not to peek.
+When smoking ribs, it’s important not to peek.
 Keep that lid closed in order to maintain a constant temperature.
 Under the lower grate, I lined the bottom of my smoker with fireplace bricks, they get hot and keep a nice constant temperature inside the smoker.
 So even when I do have to open the lid, to rearrange the meat or dab some mop sauce on it, the smoker takes right around 20 seconds to return to the proper temperature of 225F, it’s a pretty good trick.

-My BBQ sauce is pretty amazing if I do say so myself.
+My BBQ sauce recipe is pretty amazing if I do say so myself.
 Thick, and a deep dark brown, with a nice vinegar and mustard flavor and a kick of heat from chili powder and Cholula hot sauce, my mouths watering just thinking of it.
 I don’t puree it, I prefer to leave the bits of onions and the coarse ground mustard visible, it just looks prettier I think.

-Rinse and pat dry with a paper towel.
-On the bone side of the ribs, is a thin silvery skin-like membrane.
+Rinse and pat the ribs dry with a paper towel.
+On the one side of the ribs, is a thin silvery skin-like membrane.
 Slide a paring knife under the membrane at one end, try not to tear it.
 Grab the membrane and gently pull it off, most of the time it comes off in one piece, sometimes it’s a little more stubborn, but it doesn’t take long and is easy with a little practice.

 Place the ribs in a single layer on a foil-lined sheet tray, sprinkle the ribs with a good coating of dry rub on both sides.
 Massage the rub into the ribs, making sure every surface of the meat is well seasoned.
 Now the ribs are ready to go on the smoker.